Speech by HIH Nadine Sultana

 shall leave you with the words of Petrus Gyllius, who said four century

-ago: — “It seems to me that while other
+ago: — “It seems to

 cities are mortal, this one will endure as long as there are men on